Karnage Construction

 Good design is often invisible, acknowledged quietly because of how enjoyably and effortlessly it guides you.
 Bad design is glaringly obvious, however, slowing you down and often causing frustration.

-Problem
+Problem & Solution

-Karnage Construction’s website would greatly benefit from a comprehensive redesign, including a refreshed brand identity, to create a more visually appealing and professional online presence.
-Since potential clients frequently begin their search for services online, the current website falls short of its potential to inspire confidence and establish credibility—key elements for any local business aiming to connect with its audience.
-A revamped site could better reflect the quality and reliability of their services, helping to attract and reassure prospective customers.
+Since potential clients frequently begin their search for services online, Karnage Construction would greatly benefit from a comprehensive redesign, including a refreshed brand identity, to create a more visually appealing and professional online presence.
+A revamped site could better reflect the quality and reliability of their services, helping to attract and persuade prospective customers to seek their services.

 Goals